-We are producing a series of short films that capture different elements of the project.
+We are producing a series of short films that capture different elements of the Living Memory Project.

 In this vignette Keith talks about one of his favourite photographs and takes the opportunity to reflect upon some important changes to the industrial and urban landscape of the Black Country.
 You can see more material from Keith’s archive in the collections section.